defra-design/prn-design-history/app/posts/2023-06-20-waste-data.md

 ### File upload

-one of the assumptions we want to find out about in research is weather our users will find it useful being able to 'upload a file' instead of enter all the information manually.
+one of the assumptions we want to find out about in research is Whether our users will find it useful being able to 'upload a file' instead of enter all the information manually.

 we took the file upload journey directly from RPD and did some minor content changes